When Should I Start Taking My Puppy To The Vet?

 Puppies go through various developmental stages, including an important socialization phase.
 During this time, puppies are more receptive to learning and forming positive associations with new experiences, people, and other animals.

 Proper behavioral training and socialization are crucial elements in raising a well-adjusted dog.
-Starting early with basic and exposing your puppy to different environments, sights, and sounds helps them develop into a confident and well-behaved companion.
+Starting early with basic obedience training and exposing your puppy to different environments, sights, and sounds helps them develop into a confident and well-behaved companion.

 Basic Obedience Training